Reiki: A Comprehensive Guide

 Category: Health and Fitness

-We tend to think that any kind of healing which originated in Asia is thousands of years old.
+We tend to think any kind of healing that originated in Asia is thousands of years old.
 We imagine that hermetic monks took it for decades of test drives before offering it to the faithful.
 And then, in the background of an Eastern treatment room, someone found a picture of a venerable deity and asked a question.
 And in that way, the healing wisdom came to America.

 So the first surprise of Reiki is that it originated with Mikao Usui, most likely in 1922.
 That year, he went to a Japanese sacred site to fast and meditate.
 He got a bonus: subtle vibrations above his head.
 He felt healed.
 More, he felt he had the power to heal.
 And, in short order, he taught 2,000 Japanese how to use this power.